canjs/canjs/docs/can-guides/topics/debugging.md

   alt="The CanJS Devtools extension icon - disabled" width="600px"/>

 Initially, this icon will be disabled.
-In order to enable the extension, you need to install [can-debug] as explained in [Setup Debugging](#SetupDebugging).
-Make sure you have `can-debug@1.2.0` or higher.
+In order to enable the extension, you need to install [can-debug] as explained in [Setup Debugging](#SetUpDebugging).
+Make sure you have `can-debug@2` or higher.
 Once this is set up, the icon will be enabled:

 <img src="../../docs/can-guides/images/devtools/canjs-button-enabled.png"
   class="bit-docs-screenshot"